Investigation of contributions of the $2_2^+$ resonance in $^6$He via analysis of $^6$He($p$, $p'$)

 To summarize, we investigated the contribution of the $2^{+}_{2}$ state in $^6$He to the breakup cross section via the CDCC analysis combined with CSM of $^6$He($p,p'$) reactions.
 As the result of CSM, we obtained the resonant energy and decay width of the $2^{+}_{2}$ state, which are consistent with those in the previous study.
 In the analysis of $^6$He($p,p'$) reactions, we calculated the angular distributions of the elastic and inelastic scattering and confirmed importance of coupling effects.
 For the inelastic cross section, which the DDX is integrated over $\varepsilon$ up to 1.5 MeV, it is found that not only the $2^{+}_{1}$ state but also nonresonant continuum states contribute substantially to the cross section.

 Furthermore, we calculated the breakup cross section by integrating the DDX from $\theta_{\rm c.m.}=20^{\circ}$ to $30^{\circ}$ to investigate the contribution of the $2^{+}_{2}$ state to the energy spectrum.
 As the result, the shoulder peak due to the $2^{+}_{2}$ state appears in the component for $I^{\pi}=2^{+}$ around $\varepsilon=2$ MeV, and the effect from the existence of the $2^{+}_{2}$ state is enhanced in the total components in $\varepsilon=2\mbox{--}3$.
 Moreover it is found that the contribution of nonresonant continuum states to the breakup cross section is also important.
+Indeed, the nonresonant contribution affects on the resonant energy and decay width estimated from a fitting of cross sections.
 Thus an accurate analysis of treating both resonances and nonresonant continuum states is highly required to clarify the properties of the $2^{+}_{2}$ state.
 To discuss in more details, new experimental data are also desired.